rwblickhan/linty/README.md

 Linty operates on a set of _rules_, each of which is a regex, a set of include globs, a set of exclude globs, and an associated error message and severity (warning or error).
 Linty checks each regex against all the files it finds in the include glob but not the exclude glob, and warning or erroring as appropriate.

 By default, Linty looks for a `.lintyconfig.json` file in your current directory.
+You can specify a different path with the `--config-path` option.

 ```json
 {